 Step 4 – State the Reason for the Rejection

 The employment rejection letter should inform the applicant why they were denied the position.
 It should be carefully drafted and make the reason for the rejection very clear.

-If an applicant did not meet the qualifications for the position, this may be included in the rejection letter.
+If an applicant does not meet the qualifications for the position, this may be included in the rejection letter.
 It helps the applicant know why they were rejected and may prompt them to get the experience they need for the future.

 Step 5 – List the Next Steps

-The final paragraph should encourage the employee to apply again in the future if you desire, or simply say your goodbyes.
+The final paragraph should encourage the employee to apply again in the future if you desire or say your goodbyes.
 This does not have to be complicated.
 Simple statements are often best and prevent any miscommunication.
-You may also choose to:

 - Keep the applicant in the hiring pool for the future

 - Encourage the applicant to apply for a different position

 - Ask that they apply again when they meet the qualifications for the position